A natural Gromov-Witten virtual fundamental class: A ppendix

 {\sc Step 3. } After symmetrizing the metric by the actions of the finite groups $G$ and $S_n$, we may assume that $d$ is invariant under the action of $G\ti S_n$.
 It follows that all maps $\pi$, $se$, $\phi_k$ and $\Gamma^k$ above are continuous.

 {\sc Step 4. } The proof is completed by using the following version of the Gromov Compactness Theorem.

-\begin{theorem} Every sequence $\{f_n:C_n\to X\}$ of $J_n$-holomorphic maps with fixed arithmetic genus, uniformly bounded energy, and with $J_n\to J$ in $\J^\ell$ has a subsequence that converges in $C^0$ up to reparameterization to a $J$-holomorphic map $f:C\to X$. \end{theorem}
+\begin{theorem} Every sequence $\{f_n:C_n\to X\}$ of $J_n$-holomorphic maps with fixed arithmetic genus and number of marked points, uniformly bounded energy, and with $J_n\to J$ in $\J^\ell$ has a subsequence that converges in $C^0$ up to reparameterization to a $J$-holomorphic map $f:C\to X$. \end{theorem}

 Because $C^0$ convergence implies the convergence of the graphs $\Gamma^k_{f_n}$, this immediately shows that $\pi: \oM^{G, E}_{g,n}(X)\ra \J^\ell$ is proper.
 The maps $\phi_k$ in (\ref{3.naturalmaps}) are also proper because their fibers are closed subsets of $C^k$.
 Furthermore, $\phi_k$ is perfect: it is continuous, surjective and, by an observation of Palais \cite{pal}, a proper continuous map to a metric space is closed.
 Thus all parts of Theorem~\ref{3.TopTheorem} hold.